averms/fontname-from-filename/README.md

 # fontname-from-filename

-A quick and dirty script that changes font metadata using the filename
+A quick and dirty script that changes font metadata using the filename.
+Was made to work with [TypeRip](https://github.com/CodeZombie/TypeRip).

 ## Installation